ChenlieShi-NWU/SDGSAT-1/README.md

 #  Ice or Snow Surface Temperature Retrieval Algorithm for SDGSAT-1

-This repository contains an algorithm for retrieving Ice or Snow surface temeprature (IST) based on SDGSAT-1 satellite data.
+This repository contains four algorithms for retrieving Ice or Snow surface temeprature (IST) based on SDGSAT-1 satellite data.
 The algorithm leverages four Splited-Window Algorithms (SWAs) for IST retrieval, which include:

 - **PR1984**:
 - **VI1991**:
 - **UL1994**:
 - **Enter2019**:

-These methods are commonly used in remote sensing for surface temperature retrieval in polar regions.

 ## File Descriptions